 You can find their work here on this website.

-The breadth of dissertation topics produced by the MAFA students is indicative of the wide range of expertise of the teaching and research staff in the subject area, but also the levels of enquiry our students have for their subject.
+In addition to their practice-based work, the breadth of dissertation topics produced by the MAFA students is indicative of the wide range of expertise of the teaching and research staff in the subject area, but also the levels of enquiry our students have for their subject.
 We often see in our MAFA cohort the blending of their own practice into their research for History of Art.
-This year, we've seen dissertations on Artemisia Gentileschi, post-Covid digital art, graffiti in Scotland, Black art and diasporic memory, Islamicate ornamental language in Italy, as well as conservation and restoration, among many other fascinating topics.
+This year, we've seen dissertations on a wide range of topics including the following:

 Congratulations to all of our students, and thank you for sharing your learning journey with us!